Beijing Airports: Transport, Services and Travel Tips

 - Major airlines: China Southern, China Eastern, and plenty of low-cost carriers.

-Transport Options from Beijing Airport 🚇
+Transport to and from Beijing Airports 🚇

 From Beijing Capital Airport (PEK)